Welcome to Cobham Mill

 The mill is operated and maintained by volunteers.
 The unavoidable costs of maintenance and repair are met by The Cobham Millers with the help and support of The Environment Agency and generous donations from visitors and the people of Cobham.
 There is limited selection of souvenirs that can be bought at the Mill.
 Also, flour produced by the mill, is occasionally available..

 Normal Opening Times

 School and Group Visits

 School and group visits are welcome at the mill at other times and by special arrangement.
-Please e-mail your request to email@example.com.
-Alternatively, leave a message on 01932 867387 with the details of your group (incl. approximate numbers), your name, and contact number, and we will get back to you.
+Preferably, e-mail your request to email@example.com.
+Alternatively, leave a message on 01932 867387 with the details of your group (incl. approximate numbers), your name, and contact number, and we will get back to you as soon as possible.